Beta

 Availability in economy on JFK–NRT is materially better than in premium cabins, but "better" is relative.
 Peak summer travel (late June through August) and the holiday windows around Golden Week, New Year's, and Thanksgiving see award inventory compress significantly on both ANA and JAL metal.
 Off-peak windows — mid-January through March, and October through mid-November excluding holidays — tend to show more saver-level seats, though ANA in particular can be selective about releasing economy saver space to partners.
 Search a flexible date range of at least two to three weeks around your target and check availability before committing to any transfer.

-On transfer paths: Chase Ultimate Rewards moves 1:1 to United MileagePlus, Aeroplan, and British Airways Avios, giving you three distinct program angles from a single currency.
-American Express Membership Rewards transfers 1:1 to Aeroplan and ANA Mileage Club — ANA's own chart is worth reviewing since booking ANA on ANA miles is sometimes the most straightforward path when partner space is scarce.
+On transfer paths: Chase Ultimate Rewards moves 1:1 to United MileagePlus, a transfer partner, and British Airways Avios, giving you three distinct program angles from a single currency.
+American Express Membership Rewards transfers 1:1 to a transfer partner and ANA Mileage Club — ANA's own chart is worth reviewing since booking ANA on ANA miles is sometimes the most straightforward path when partner space is scarce.
 Citi ThankYou Points transfer 1:1 to Flying Blue and to Turkish Miles&Smiles, the latter of which prices Star Alliance transatlantic and transpacific routes on its own chart and can represent strong value if space is present.
 Capital One Miles transfer to several of these same programs at 1:1, including Turkish and Avianca LifeMiles, which also prices Star Alliance flights on a zone chart.
 Match your existing points currency to the program where you find confirmed space — transferring speculatively to multiple programs is an expensive mistake.

 On the value side, keep rewardztravel.com's conservative valuations in mind before you commit.
 Our valuation for Chase UR is 2.0¢ per point; if a United MileagePlus economy award on this route prices at, say, 35,000 miles one-way, the implied value of those miles needs to clear 2.0¢ against the cash price you would actually pay — not the highest published fare — to justify the transfer.
 Fuel-surcharge-heavy programs like British Airways Avios can erode net CPP significantly on JAL-operated flights, since JAL passes carrier-imposed surcharges through to Avios bookers; factor that into your cash-equivalent math before deciding which program wins.
 The full CPP comparison table on rewardztravel.com lets you benchmark each program's expected return for this region and cabin before you move a single point.